openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Verifier Metadata

-The Verifier SHOULD add a `vp_formats` element to its metadata (e.g. in the `client_metadata` authorization request parameter) to let the wallet know what protection algorithms it supports in conjunction with SD-JWT VCs.
+The Verifier SHOULD add a `vp_formats` element to its metadata (e.g. in the `client_metadata` authorization request parameter) to let the wallet know what protection algorithms it supports in conjunction with IETF SD-JWT VCs.
 The format element MUST have the key `vc+sd-jwt`, the value is an object consisting of the following elements:

 * `sd-jwt_alg_values`: OPTIONAL.
 A JSON array containing identifiers of cryptographic algorithms the verifier supports for protection of a SD-JWT.
 If present, the `alg` JOSE header (as defined in [@!RFC7515]) of the presented SD-JWT MUST match one of the array values.
 * `kb-jwt_alg_values`: OPTIONAL.
 A JSON array containing identifiers of cryptographic algorithms the verifier supports for protection of a KB-JWT.
 If present, the `alg` JOSE header (as defined in [@!RFC7515]) of the presented KB-JWT MUST match one of the array values.

-The following is a non-normative example of `client_metadata` request parameter value in a request to present a SD-JWT VC.
+The following is a non-normative example of `client_metadata` request parameter value in a request to present an IETF SD-JWT VC.

 <{{examples/client_metadata/sd_jwt_vc_verifier_metadata.json}}